 Just because the sun isn’t out, doesn’t mean you don’t need sunscreen.
 SPF is the most important part of your skincare routine and should be worn all year round.
 Every time you are exposed to UV rays, you are leaving your skin open to potential damage.

-For mature skin, SPF is even more important as the skin’s structure is weakened, making it more susceptible to damage.
+For mature skin that looks dull, SPF is even more important as the skin’s structure is weakened, making it more susceptible to damage.
 Sun damage also worsens many signs of ageing, such as wrinkles, fine lines and hyperpigmentation.

 #4 You’re not cleansing properly